 While poor families, in general, may face similar structural barriers and challenges and even reside in the same local space, there are subtle differences among them that were explored in this study.
 Thus, poor parents may be at similar risk to high crime and poverty, for example, but these risks do not always result in foster care.
 An important factor that contributes to whether placement occurs is the quality and quantity of social relationships as well as the level of social integration.
-The various facets of the child welfare system should be made to examine the entire familial picture; this is to look at the risk factors as well as the presence or absence of social support, the quality and size of social networks, and the life history of families (e.g. if the individual has a history of abuse of foster care placement as a child) who are identified at higher risk for the placement of their children in care.

-My study uniquely presents the perspectives of poor families, those who had been involved in foster care and those who had not.
-The strength of the study implies that within race and class differences and experiences occur among the poor.
+The various facets of the child welfare system should examine the entire familial picture, looking at risk factors, the presence or absence of social support, the quality and size of social networks, and the life history of families (e.g. if the individual has a history of abuse of foster care placement as a child).
+My study presents the perspectives of poor families who had been involved in foster care and those who had not.
+The study implies that there are varying experiences within race and class differences and experiences occur among the poor.
 Thus, social service case workers and others involved in the child welfare system including researchers should entertain more than only racial differences in an attempt to understand foster care placement.
 I do agree that racial differences exist and that race still matters in the outcomes of families but scholars should pay more attention to differences across a wide assortment of factors.

 References